 Gift Exchange Ideas For Next Christmas Party

-Having a gift exchange with your family and friends is a great way to GIVE while still being able to stay within budget.
-If you haven’t attended a gift exchange before, its where you only bring one gift to the party.
+Having a gift exchange with your family and friends is a great way to GIVE while still staying within budget.
+If you haven’t attended a gift exchange before, it’s where you only bring one gift to the party.
 If you have a big family buying gifts for everyone is beyond overwhelming.

-Instead of feeling obligated to buy everyone a gift, you just bring one and exchange.
+Instead of feeling obligated to buy everyone a gift, you just bring one and exchange it.